Image Credit: Getty Images/ AJ_Watt

 Do:

 3. Integrate a short session of meditation, yoga, stretching, or cardio exercise at the start of your day.
-You can do this in your lounge or garden (if you have one) and it will help to wake you up, get you grounded in your body, and avoid missing exercise or mindfulness later in the day for a lack of time or energy.
+You can do this in your lounge or garden (if you have one).
+It will help wake you up, get you grounded in your body, and avoid missing exercise or mindfulness for lack of time or energy later in the day.
 I’ve found that even as little as 5 or 10 minutes can make a big difference!

 Don’t:

 1. Go on your phone to check your email or social media while in bed.
 If you can, try to avoid looking at your phone (or using it excessively) for the first few hours of your day.
-We all have our different preferences and ways that we use our devices, but the key is to avoid falling into a reactionary state early in the day.
+We all have different preferences and ways to use our devices.
+Still, the key is to avoid falling into a reactionary state early in the day.
 If you can focus on today’s task right away and get it done, then that non-urgent email can wait.

-2. Leave your meals left to a last minute rush, filling your body with lots of empty calories or extra sugars.
+2. Leave your meals left to the last minute, filling your body with lots of empty calories or extra sugars.
 Plan out and be intentional with your breakfast, whether it’s a big meal or quick smoothie.
-Make sure that your mind and body have enough nutrients and energy to get through the day.
+Ensure that your mind and body have enough nutrients and energy to get through the day

 Takeaway